-Court personnel monitor the adjustment of the youth while they are in the program.
+Court personnel (Program Manager, Community Control Officer and three parttime Surveillance Monitors) monitor the adjustment of the youth while they are in the program.
 Random home visits and phone calls are conducted repeatedly.
 Staff will also visit schools and work sites to ensure compliance with the rules of the program and the signed contract.
 Violation of the rules could result in the child being remanded to detention in the secure facility until a final Court hearing.

-Throughout 2017, the In-Home Detention Program has also been utilized in providing monitoring services for those juveniles who are proceeding through the Competency Attainment Program (CAP).
+Throughout 2018, the In-Home Detention Program has also been utilized in providing monitoring services for those juveniles who are proceeding through the Competency Attainment Program (CAP).

-- 136 Juveniles were provided In-Home Detention Services - 120 (89%) of juveniles successfully completed program requirements - 16 (11%) of juveniles readmitted to the Detention Home
+- 130 Juveniles were provided In-Home Detention Services - 109 (84%) of juveniles successfully completed program requirements - 21 (16%) of juveniles readmitted to the Detention Home